SystemsApproach/private5g/software/overview.rst

 =============

-Many of the implementation details presented in this book were informed by Aether, an open source edge cloud that includes a 5G connectivity service.
+Many of the implementation details presented in this book were informed by Aether, an open source 5G edge cloud connectivity service.
 Source code for all the individual components (e.g., AMP, SD-Core, SD-RAN, SD-Fabric) can be downloaded, and deployment artifacts built from that source code (e.g., Docker Images, Helm Charts, Fleet Bundles, Terraform Templates) can be used to bring up a running instance of Aether on local hardware.
 (See the *Source Directory* section of this appendix for information about where to find the relevant code repositories.)

 A multi-site deployment of Aether has been running since 2020 in support of the *Pronto Project*, but that deployment depends on an ops